wombleton/gitlaw-nz/acts/T/Trans-Tasman Proceedings Act 2010.md

 *   (1) [Parts 1][3] and [2][12] and [Schedules 1][93] and [2][94] come into force on a date appointed by the Governor-General by Order in Council.

     (2) The rest of this Act comes into force on the day after the date on which this Act receives the Royal assent.

+    Section 2(1): Parts 1 and 2 and Schedules 1 and 2 brought into force, on 11 October 2013, by the [Trans-Tasman Proceedings Act Commencement Order 2013][95] (SR 2013/342).

 ## Part 1
 Preliminary and general provisions